ElshadHu/repo-health/README.md

 A tool for tracking code quality changes across commits.
 Helps identify which changes impact codebase health and understand contributor impact on code quality over time.

+## Why I'm Building This

+I was drinking my coffee this morning thinking about a problem I keep running into: **I waste too much time on open source projects that aren't worth it.**

+I open GitHub, search by language, click "recently updated" - but that's deceiving.
+Some projects are "recently updated" by bots or typo fixes but haven't had real activity in months.
+I spend hours reading documentation, struggling with dependencies, only to realize the project is abandoned or the maintainers don't respond.

+Based on this problem, I decided to go this way:

+- **Health Score (0-100)** - Is this project actually active and maintained?
+- **Dependency Analysis** - How many dependencies?
+How complex is the setup?
+- **Time Estimations** - How long will it take to set up and build?
+- **Community Reports** - Is this a welcoming community or toxic environment?

+See [ROADMAP.md](./ROADMAP.md) for the full implementation plan.

+---

 ## Purpose

 This project aims to help developers improve code quality by providing commit-level insights.
 Instead of just seeing current metrics, you can track how quality evolves, identify problematic commits, and understand which contributions improve the codebase versus those that degrade it.